 If you were enrolled in a manufacturer breast implant study, please contact us at [email protected] along with the follow-up received.

-Should you wish to read more on FDA medical device regulation and the basic regulatory requirements that manufacturers must comply, click here.
+To read more on FDA medical device regulation and the basic regulatory requirements that manufacturers must comply, click here.

 Current manufacturers of approved U.S. breast implants (4):